 Here agin this little boy is positioned entirely down the right side line and his sister sits within the frame on the left.

 Have fun and I would love to know if this little blog helped at all!
-Please do share what you capture, I love helping others enjoy photography more!
+Please do share what you capture, I love being a family photographer and helping others enjoy family photography more is even better!

 If you would like to get in touch for more advice or would like to book in for a family photography session (if the self timer tips doesn't work!) then please drop me a message!
 I would love to help capture your family story for you.